-These Labels with a Unified Management Process (“LUMP”), could be studied to identify the feasibility of this approach as a method of managing variant delegations.
+This approach could be studied to identify the feasibility and user experience implications as an option to activating variant labels in the root.

-7.7 Assessing impacts on existing operations
+7.7 Assessing impacts on existing gTLD and Fast Track operations

-Recognizing the output of this process is primarily to provide for variants to be delegated as part of the new gTLD process, the impact of the variant solutions would need to be considered with respect to the new gTLD process.
+Recognizing that one desired output of this project is to provide a means for variants to be introduced into the root zone, the impact of proposed variant solutions would need to be considered with respect to the evaluation processes established in the Fast Track and New gTLD programs.

-Specifically, the label generation process discussed above would need to be considered with respect to updates to the new gTLD process.
+Specifically, the label generation rules discussed above would need to be implemented into the new gTLD questions, criteria and evaluation process.
+A new variant evaluation process could be necessary to address variant requests and to address pending (declared) variant strings from the first round of applications.
+Review steps would need to be specified for handling requests for IDN variant labels, e.g., a review for any negative impact on DNS security or stability.

+For the IDN Fast Track process, additional policy work might make variant TLDs available in accordance with label generation rules.
+The IDN Fast Track Implementation Plan would be modified to accommodate the new policy.

-7.8 Assessing impacts on the ICANN and IANA process
+7.8 Assessing impacts on ICANN and IANA processes

 As manager of the contents of the DNS Root Zone, ICANN would need appropriate processes to implement the requirements of any variant solutions to be adopted.
 This would include adaptation of the relevant IANA processes to incorporate the concept of variants, and ensuring the equivalence is reflected in its operations.
-This could involve ensuring the root zone changes are executed in tandem when variants are involved, and ensuring that any labels which are either mirrored or LUMPed are always assigned to the same manager.
+This could involve ensuring the root zone changes are executed in tandem when variants are involved, and ensuring that labels are assigned to the same manager as appropriate.
 The IANA WHOIS and website would also likely need to be updated to demonstrate any linked relationship between multiple labels, and the status of various labels that have been generated through the application of the Label Generation Rules.
+Similar considerations apply to examining the impact on other (non-IANA related) ICANN processes that currently deal with TLDs, particularly gTLDs.

 Appendix 1: The Case Study Team Reports